Arteta's fixture fury - Does Arsenal's manager have a point?

 The short turnaround will give him very little time to work with his players, with the squad due to travel up to the Midlands on Friday having had a recovery day on Thursday.

-For a manager like Arteta, who puts so much value in training-ground preparation, that his an unacceptable situation.
+For a manager like Arteta, who puts so much value in training-ground preparation, that is an unacceptable situation.

 “It is not fair what they have done,” he said.
 “Don’t worry, the players, they will be there on Saturday, with energy.